lussier/iamsshsync/README.md

 * It's **not production ready**.
 * It gives all users sudo access.
-* It doesnt't filter users in IAM: it adds all of them.
+* It doesn't filter users in IAM: it adds all of them.

 ## Prerequisites